sinaru/Procyon/examples/notes-app/README.md

 The same backend server is available as a Flask app.
 For this you need to have `flask` and `flask_cors` packages.

-Then you can start the Flask backend server by typing:
+Then in the `scripts` directory, you can start the Flask backend server by typing:

 ```bash
 FLASK_APP=backend-server.py flask run --host=0.0.0.0 --port=3000